acceleratedscience/openad-service-bmfm-pm/README.md

-# BMFM-PM &nbsp;/&nbsp; Inference for Proteins using MAMMAL
+# BMFM-PM &nbsp;/&nbsp; Property Prediction on Protein (FASTA) Input using MAMMAL Algorithm

 <!--
 The description & support tags are consumed by the generate_docs() script